markjnkim/es_mod/02-css/content/lesson-4-queries.md

 }
 ```

 With these three in place, save this file and refresh the browser window, then resize the screen.
-Even better, if you open up Chrome DevTools and resize the page a little ruler will show up in the upper right hand corner of the screen to tell you the dimensions of the page!
+Even better, if you open up Chrome DevTools and use the device emulator we learned earlier, we can jump right to the sizes we care about!.

-### NEED: Video demonstrating the three sizes and how DevTools will allow us to see the three styles being applied

 As you adjust the screen size and see the different styles taking place for our header's `h1` element, take note of the following: